1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

 This will display all the users currently *excluded* from the checks for objects with stale statistics - this means that none of the users listed will have statistics gathered for any of their objects, unless done manually in an ad-hoc manner.

 Depending on the database, you may need or wish to exclude other users, or to remove some of the usernames listed - the ``pkg_dailyStats`` package contains some user management procedures to carry out those tasks.
-See below for details.
+See `User Maintenance <#user-maintenance>`_ below, for details.

 Daily Statistics Gathering
 ==========================

 Daily statistics is normally started around 06:00, Monday to Friday except bank holidays.
 However, it merely needs to have completed before the start of ETL3, which is normally around 08:15 to 08:20.
 In the event of an overrun, the statistics gathering job(s) should be aborted, the log table updated with the details, and the ETL allowed to run.
-Details on these actions are listed below.
+Details on these actions are listed below in the section on `ETL3 Overruns <#etl3-overruns>`_.

 Running Stats Jobs